HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week3/session-plan.md

 <!-- Write a plan for the order of topics, points to cover, examples, timings, exercises and any other useful info to guide the session. -->

 Promises is notoriously difficult to teach!
-I teach **consumption and creation of promises totally separate!** And show them that its just like with functions.
+I teach **consumption and creation of promises totally separate!** And show them that it's just like with functions.
 There is a creation part and a comsumption part.

-First when they fully understand one part of promises, i move on!
+First when they fully understand one part of promises, I move on!
 Don't overcomplicate things.
 Only mention the resolve function to begin with.
-When they get that, say that there also is a reject function. **Take as many babysteps as is possible!** Dont mention that resolve and reject can take an argument to begin with, first later explain that.
+When they get that, say that there also is a reject function. **Take as many babysteps as is possible!** Don't mention that resolve and reject can take an argument to begin with, first later explain that.

 - Async/await - simple introduction focused on usage
   - Quickly recap asynchronicity